• Skip to primary navigation

 homemade vegan gulab jamun donuts being made in an appe pan

-To make the soaking syrup.
+To make the sugar syrup.
 Add all the ingredients to a shallow pan.
-And bring to a boil over medium-high heat.
+And bring to a boil over medium high heat.
 Once boiling, mix really well to make sure all the sugar has been dissolved and continue to cook for two more minutes and reduce the heat to medium. let it simmer for another 2 mins.
-Add in the balls, reduce heat to low and let them soak in the syrup.
-Move the balls around to coat from all sides after 10 minutes.
-Repeat after another 10 minutes and then switch off the heat and let the balls soak in the syrup for at least an hour before serving.
+Switch off heat.
+Let sit for 5 mins so it’s not boiling hot, then Add in the balls, let the balls soak for 5 mins then start heat to low.
+Move the balls around to coat from all sides.
+Switch off heat after 5 minutes.
+Let the balls soak in the syrup for at least an hour before serving.

 Garnish with some chopped nuts if you wish and serve.